 Below are two methods you can use to find out the voltage of the battery inside your ebike.

 The most common and obvious way of finding the voltage of your ebike is to make use of the labels or manuals included with the battery.
 A typical eBike battery comes with labels that express whether the battery in question is a 36V, 48V, or something else.

 Additionally, you can also contact the manufacturers and ask them for the rating of the battery in the ebike.

 The manufacturers are the ones who made this battery.
 Therefore, they would know the best when it comes to finding the voltage that the battery supplies the ebike with under standard conditions.

 2. Calculate Manually

 Typically, and the above method works for most ebike batteries.
 However, there are certain cases where the battery might not have the label.

 Now, if your battery doesn’t have the rating label, note that this might be a quality control issue.
 However, you can still find the proper voltage rating by following the step-by-step procedure below.

 Step 1: Disconnect The Battery

-If you are going to test the voltage of your battery, the first step would be to remove the battery from the bike.
+If you are going to test the voltage of your battery manually, the first step would be to remove the battery from the bike.
 Make sure to disconnect all the connecting wires from the battery.
 Additionally, ensure that the battery does carry an ample amount of charge.